Aaditya1273/ReactiveSIP/README.md

-# 🚀 ReactiveSIP - Autonomous DeFi Yield Engine
+# 🚀 ReactiveSIP - Autonomous DeFi Yield Engine:

-## Overview:
+## Overview

 **ReactiveSIP** is the world's first AI-powered Systematic Investment Plan (SIP) platform built on Reactive Network.
 It combines the innovative **Non-Locking FlashLoan Protocol** with autonomous AI-driven investment management, creating a comprehensive DeFi ecosystem where users can: